Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-Singleton Surrounds' median income among taxpayers was $55,360 in financial year 2022.
-The average income stood at $73,821 during the same period.
+Singleton Surrounds' income level is very high nationally according to ATO data aggregated by AreaSearch for financial year 2022.
+Singleton Surrounds' median income among taxpayers is $55,360 and the average income stands at $73,821.
 These figures compare to Rest of NSW's median income of $49,459 and average income of $62,998 respectively.
-Based on Wage Price Index growth of 10.6% since financial year 2022, estimated median income as of March 2025 would be approximately $61,228, with the average being around $81,646.
-According to the 2021 Census, Singleton Surrounds' household income ranked at the 67th percentile ($2,034 weekly), while personal income was at the 44th percentile.
-Income distribution data shows that 29.6% of residents (1,630 people) fall within the $1,500 - 2,999 bracket, similar to regional levels where 29.9% occupy this bracket.
-Singleton Surrounds demonstrates affluence with 30.4% earning over $3,000 per week.
-After housing costs, residents retain 86.8% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 5th decile.
+Based on Wage Price Index growth of 10.6% since financial year 2022, current estimates for Singleton Surrounds would be approximately $61,228 (median) and $81,646 (average) as of March 2025.
+According to 2021 Census figures, household income ranks at the 67th percentile ($2,034 weekly), while personal income sits at the 44th percentile.
+Distribution data shows that 29.6% of residents (1,630 people) fall within the $1,500 - 2,999 bracket, mirroring regional levels where 29.9% occupy this bracket.
+Singleton Surrounds demonstrates considerable affluence with 30.4% earning over $3,000 per week.
+After housing costs, residents retain 86.8% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income